From BR Bullpen

 Biographical Information

 Leo Kiely was a very good reliever in the majors, posting a 125 ERA+.
-Kiely, who went 7-7 in the majors in 1951, missed 1952 due to military service and the next year became the first ex-major leaguer to play in Nippon Pro Baseball, appearing for Mainichi and going 6-0.
-He came back to the majors in 1954-56 and 1958-60.
+Kiely, who went 7-7 in the majors with the Boston Red Sox in 1951, missed 1952 due to military service and in 1953 became the first ex-major leaguer to play in Nippon Pro Baseball, appearing for the Mainichi Orions and going 6-0.
+He came back to the majors from 1954 to 1956 and 1958 to 1960, his final season being spent with the Kansas City Athletics.

-He was 63-36 in the minors - in 1957 he was 21-6 for the San Francisco Seals with a 2.22 ERA; he led the PCL in victories.
+He was 63-36 in the minors - in 1957 he was 21-6 for the San Francisco Seals with a 2.22 ERA; he led the Pacific Coast League in victories.
 The odd part was that Kiely only started 3 games, going 1-2, before being moved to the bullpen.
-His 20 relief wins are a Pacific Coast League record as are his 14 consecutive relief wins.
-The 1958 Sporting News Guide also credits Kiely with 11 saves during the 14-win streak, but it is unclear what standard was used, as saves were not officially a statistic until 1969.
+His 20 relief wins are a PCL record as are his 14 consecutive relief wins.
+The 1958 Sporting News Baseball Guide also credits Kiely with 11 saves during the 14-win streak, but it is unclear what standard was used, as saves were not officially a statistic until 1969.